AMSC-25-26/fft-02-fft/README.md

 # Fast Fourier Transform (FFT) Implementations in C++

 This project provides implementations of the Fast Fourier Transform (FFT) in C++, including **iterative, recursive, and parallel MPI versions**.
-It allows you to process input data from text files and measure execution time.
+It allows you to process input data from text files, compute both FFT and inverse FFT (IFFT), and measure execution time.
 Results can be visualized using a Python plotting script.
 ---

 ## Build Instructions